ekand/broadband-map/README.md

 # Data Processing
-I ... like ... so, okay.
 First there's /code/get_cook_county_block_code_map.py.
 This file loads the fcc data from /data/raw/Fixed_Broadband_Deployment_Data__Jun__2018_Status_V1.csv , and extracts the part of it which is cook county.
 It then saves this data to

+# Accessing scripts in /code/ from jupyter notebooks in /code/
+After installing a pipenv environment and activating the shell, I ran the following:
+`pipenv install -e .`
+This installs all packages in the working directory (which was broadband-map-experiment).
+In this case the only package is called code